ironhack-datalabs/data-pt-ber-08-20/Labs/module-1_labs/05_api-web-scraping/01_lab-coingecko-api/README.md

 ## Introduction

 This is a simple introduction to APIs with an open and available API: Coingecko API.
-In this lab there are two main challenges.
-- First challenge: investigate the coingecko API documentation that shows you the complete workflow of querying data from their API and parsing them, and complete the small exercises in the "main.ipynb" file.
+- Before you start: investigate the coingecko API documentation that shows you the complete workflow of querying data from their API and parsing them, and complete the small exercises in the "main.ipynb" file.
+You can find the link in the file!
-- Second challenge: follow the example from in the "your code" folder to develop your own api scrpaing that parse another set of data from the coingecko API.

 ## Getting Started

-Open the `example.ipynb` file in the `your-code` directory.
-Study it from top to bottom and test the codes in each cell to see the outputs.
-Make sure you understand everything.

-Then open `main.ipynb`.
+Open `main.ipynb`.
 You'll create your own API parsing program that works with the coingecko API.

 ## Deliverables